tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/云查毒接口/提交病毒检测任务_intl_en.md

 ## Feature Description

 The cloud virus detection feature adopts the async request method.
-You can use this API to detect viruses such as trojans and worms in COS files, and then query the result through the API for querying virus detection results.
+You can use this API to detect viruses such as trojans and worms in COS files, and query the result through the appropriate API.

 ## Billing